Video is fast becoming a big deal. Some estimates suggest that 74% of all internet traffic in 2017 will be video.

 By the end of this post, you should be ready to build a YouTube community of your own, even if you’ve never uploaded a YouTube video in your life.

-Remember that YouTube is a social network
+Remember that YouTube is a social media channel

 It’s easy to think that YouTube is purely about video and to therefore mislabel YouTube as simply a video hosting site.

 However, viewing YouTube through such a lens would be wrong – especially if you’re looking to build a community.

 Download this cheat sheet to learn how to build a community using YouTube.

 If you want to achieve success with building a social media community on YouTube, you need to remember that people may go to YouTube for content –but they’ll often come back to a specific growing YouTube channels for the sense of community and connection.

 This sense of community and connection can often be measured by assessing engagement, not views, just as you would on any other social media channel.

 Engagement generally relates to how much of your video people watch and if they’re leaving ratings and comments.
 Engagement can also relate to how many people take action when you ask them to.